florianjehn/Societal_Collapse/references.md

 Oreskes, N., & Conway, E. M. (2012).
 Merchants of doubt: How a handful of scientists obscured the truth on issues from tobacco smoke to global warming (Paperback. ed).
 Bloomsbury.

 Oughton, E. J., Hapgood, M., Richardson, G. S., Beggan, C. D., Thomson, A. W. P., Gibbs, M., Burnett, C., Gaunt, C. T., Trichas, M., Dada, R., & Horne, R. B. (2019).
 A Risk Assessment Framework for the Socioeconomic Impacts of Electricity Transmission Infrastructure Failure Due to Space Weather: An Application to the United Kingdom.
 Risk Analysis, 39(5), 1022–1043. https://doi.org/10.1111/risa.13229

+Our World in Data.
+(2025).
+Countries that are democracies and autocracies. https://ourworldindata.org/grapher/countries-democracies-autocracies-row

 Patterson, M. C., Peter Callahan, Paul Larcey, Thayer (Ed.).
 (2023).
 How Worlds Collapse: What History, Systems, and Complexity Can Teach Us About Our Modern World and Fragile Future.
 Routledge. https://doi.org/10.4324/9781003331384